-Council decisions and the systems and processes set out by the LG Act should not be undermined.
+Council decisions and the systems and processes set out by the Local Government Act 2020 should not be undermined.

-Any Councillor may make comments to media or on social media regarding their own view point concerning a Council decision but they must respect that decision.
+Any Councillor may make comments to the media regarding their own view concerning a Council decision but must respect the decision made.
 A Councillor's comments must not cause any detriment to Council or any other person or undermine public confidence in Council or the office of Councillor.

-No Councillor is to make any comment to the media or on social media purporting to convey the views of any other Councillor or the views of Council (other than to state the content of a decision that has been made) unless they have been delegated the role of spokesperson by the Mayor.
+No Councillor is to make any comment to the media purporting to convey the views of any other Councillor or the views of Council (other than to state the content of a decision that has been made) unless they have been delegated the role of spokesperson by the Mayor.